gablg1/http-sucks-chat/README.md

 In REST, the `Requests` and `Flask` libraries are used for communication through HTTP.
 The usages are documented in `RESTServer` and `RESTClient`.

+## Documentation

+Documentation was generated using `pydoc` and exported to the `documentation/` folder of this repository.
+The main files are `chat.html`, `client.html`, `rdtp.html`, `rest.html`, and `server.html`.
+Each of these files links to others that describe the code in further detail.